alejandrodbm/SmtpBruteForce/readme.txt

 [Number of procs]:    Amount of concurrent processes needed.
 [Delay(ms)]:          Wait between concurrent processes before resuming re-execution.
 [Round Robin(secs)]:  To specify between the battery of attacks and the waits expressed in seconds.
+                      * When this is enabled concurrency is automatically disabled.
+                      * If "0" is set the round robin is disabled.